James Duncan (Photo by NCC)

-Always looking at the big picture led James to conquer the seemingly impossible.
-A larger-than-life personality, James sought out the tough projects that most would never dare to tackle; one of these projects was Big Trout Bay Nature Reserve.
+Always looking at the big picture led James to search for the tough projects that most would never dare to tackle; one of these projects was Big Trout Bay Nature Reserve.

-Located on the north shore of Lake Superior, the spectacular 2,500-acre (1,018-hectare) property is one of the last privately owned, undeveloped stretches of shoreline between Duluth, Minnesota, and Thunder Bay, Ontario.
-For more than 15 years, James worked with partners on both sides of the border.
+Located on the north shore of Lake Superior, the spectacular 1,018-hectare (2,500-acre) property was one of the last privately owned, undeveloped stretches of shoreline between Duluth, Minnesota, and Thunder Bay, Ontario.

-In 2017, James saw his conservation vision realized with the permanent protection of Big Trout Bay, thanks to the generous support of the Government of Canada, through the Natural Areas Conservation Program, the JA Woollam Foundation, the Margaret A. Cargill Foundation, the Bobolink Foundation, The Nature Conservancy’s Wisconsin and Minnesota programs, The Conservation Fund, Green Leaf Advisors, The Rogers Foundation and many individual donors in both the United States and Canada.
+In 2017, on a cold and windy March day, James saw his conservation vision realized with the permanent protection of Big Trout Bay, thanks to the generous support of the Government of Canada, through the Natural Areas Conservation Program, the JA Woollam Foundation, the Weston Family Foundation, the Margaret A. Cargill Foundation, the Bobolink Foundation, The Nature Conservancy’s Wisconsin and Minnesota programs, The Conservation Fund, Green Leaf Advisors, The Rogers Foundation and many individual donors in both the United States and Canada.

 Chris Maher and James Duncan at Elbow Lake, ON (Photo by NCC)

-“James corralled me into multiple jobs I didn’t think I was ready for,” remembers Kristyn Ferguson, acting director of conservation, Ontario region.
+“James corralled me into multiple jobs I didn’t think I was ready for,” said Kristyn Ferguson, program director for central Ontario west.
 “Every time I said, ‘No, but thank you for thinking of me, I'm going to stick with stewardship for a few more years’ he would answer, ‘No, I think you should apply for this role.’
 No matter what argument I gave, he had a counter-argument, and eventually he won me over to his side.
 And five years later in the same role, it turns out he was right all along.
 James always provided me with the support I needed to be successful; he was a true mentor and leader.”

-“Above all, James was a devoted dad, husband, son, brother and friend,” said Dana Kleniewski, NCC’s director of development and communications.
+“Above all, James was a devoted dad, husband, son, brother and friend,” said Dana Kleniewski, NCC’s director of development and communications for Ontario.
 “We hope that there’s some measure of comfort for his loved ones in knowing that he will forever be remembered throughout the province at many of the amazing properties he helped to conserve.”